routegy/routegy-docs/app/docs/reference/patterns.md

 In addition to the information about components and their layout, pattern can contain application-level settings like custom colors, header logo, button captions, and a post-submit success message.

 ::: tip
-These visual features are not visible when the pattern is edited and previewed in the Routegy admin application.
+These visual features are not visible when the pattern is edited and previewed in the [Routegy admin app](https://web.routegy.com).
 They will take effect when a pattern is associated with an app, and can be seen when the app is launched.
 We suggest opening the app in a separate tab and refreshing as you make changes to the pattern.
 :::

 App customizations can be defined using a top level `appSettings` object that supports the following properties: